akumina/AkuminaDev/docs/AK-ActivityStream-CustomCard.md

 ### ToCustomCardModel

 This is a function you will become very familiar with.
 As we just reviewed, the Activity Stream Widget will provide every Custom Stream Card with the two above properties.
 Using these properties, we can use a function, like *ToCustomCardModel*, to translate the API models into our own UI models.

-We're only interested in the value of our custom Extend property so that's the only transformation we're doing on our own models.
+The API Response Model contains a wide array of data meant to be useful to a wide array of Stream Cards.
+It's up to us, however, as developers, to pick and choose the properties we do use.
+That is why we define a Model shape and use this function to transform the API Model into a UI Model.

 ### render

 We immediately switch our render output based on whether the custom card is ready to display data.
 In the above sample, this is determined by the custom card having retrieved its external HTML.
 Once we're ready to display our data, the first thing we do is make a call to *ToCustomCardModel* to transform the API data into UI Models.
-We then create a React Fragment for our output and return the result of our external HTML rendering logic.
+Next, we populate our template model for our external HTML file and call the render process.

+If you use local JSX Output, remember to remove the JSXClient call and subsequent return statement and, instead, construct and return your JSX Markup instead.